DanielOchana/Suicidal-Prediction-Transformer/README.md

 ## Data Preprocessing

 The data preprocessing steps include:
-1. removing non-alphabetic characters, converting to lowercase, removing stopwords and punctuation, and lemmatizing the remaining tokens
+1. **removing non-alphabetic**: characters, converting to lowercase, removing stopwords and punctuation, and lemmatizing the remaining tokens

+2. **Converting to lowercase**
+3. **Removing stopwords and punctuation**: Stopwords are common words that do not contain important meaning and are often removed from texts.
-2. **Tokenization**: The text is split into individual words or tokens.
-This is a crucial step as the model learns from these tokens.
+4. **Tokenization**: The text is split into individual words.
+5. **Lemmatizing the remaining tokens**: Lemmatization is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form.

-3. **Padding**: All text sequences are padded to have the same length.
+6. **Padding**: All text sequences are padded to have the same length.
 This is necessary because the input to the model needs to be of the same size.

-4. **Encoding**: The tokens are converted into numerical values or indices.
+7. **Encoding**: The tokens are converted into numerical values or indices.
 This is done because the model cannot process raw text and works with numerical data.